Meet our team

 Students from Alberta can connect with Justine at firstname.lastname@example.org.

-Gillian is the Recruitment Advisor British Columbia (Lower Mainland and Vancouver Island) and also supports students from Quebec and Atlantic Canada.
+Gillian is the Recruitment Advisor for all of British Columbia and also supports students from Saskatchewan, Quebec and Atlantic Canada.
 She is a recent graduate from the Haskayne School of Business, majoring in International Business at the University of Calgary.
 Gillian would like to share her university experiences with students and ensure their transition from high school to post-secondary studies is easy and enjoyable.
 Her advice for new students would be to always try new things, make an effort to connect with people and build strong relationships.

 Students from BC can connect with Gillian at email@example.com.